Swet Columns

 by Jiho Sargent

 Jiho Sargent was a technical writer and editor, proofreader, programming expert, and a SWET stalwart for more than two decades.
 She was also a Buddhist priest who served for a time at Taisoji near Sugamo station.
-Her health took a turn for the worse in 2006,... more
+Her health took a turn for the worse in 2006, however, and she decided to return to the United States to live... more